Testamentary vs. Temporary Guardianship

 Emergency Guardians for Child Abuse Cases

-In a child abuse situation, a social worker or interested person discovers potential child abuse.
+In a child abuse situation, a social worker or interested person may discover potential child abuse.
 The immediate priority is the child's safety.
-Although the court may appoint a more permanent guardian, the court can appoint an emergency guardian to protect the child.
+Although the court may appoint a more permanent guardianship, the court can appoint an emergency guardian to protect the child.
 This person may be a guardian ad litem.
-Guardianship proceedings for a permanent guardian may begin after an investigation.

-Before Seeking Legal Guardianship, Talk to an Attorney
+Talk to an Attorney Before Seeking Legal Guardianship

 Guardianship, whether testamentary or temporary, could be more straightforward.
 It is easy to misunderstand the definition of either, and the stakes can be enormous.
-If you have questions about guardianship laws or have concerns specific to your situation, you can speak with a local family law attorney.

 Can I Solve This on My Own or Do I Need an Attorney?

-• Guardianship is always a court process
+- Guardianship is always a court process

-• An attorney can help file a guardianship petition and represent your interests
+- An attorney can help file a guardianship petition and represent your interests

-• Legal advice during the planning, court processes, and interviews is helpful
+- Legal advice during the planning, court processes, and interviews is helpful

-• Your attorney can help you understand the final decision from the court
+- Your attorney can help you understand the final decision from the court

 Get tailored advice for becoming or appointing a legal guardian.
 Many attorneys offer free consultations.